jainsanchits/simple-mvp-generator/README.md

 ### Introduction ###

-* This is a custom Android Studio template that helps creating an Activity or Fragment using the passive MVP pattern.
+* This is a custom Android Studio template that helps creating an Activity or Fragment using the passive-view MVP pattern.

 ### Motivation ###